GoogleCloudPlatform/datashare-toolkit/api/README.md

 ### Create Configuration

 The BQDS Spot fulfillment API configuration definitions are defined [above](#configuration).
 You can view an example in the MLB examples config [here](../examples/mlb/config/api/config.json).
-Make the appopriate modifications and then copy to your storage bucket.
+Make the appropriate modifications and then copy to your storage bucket.

 Copy configuration to the storage bucket: